Early-stage signs and symptoms of dementia

 In the early stage of dementia, the following common symptoms start to affect the person’s daily life:

-These are the most well-known early symptoms.
+Difficulties with memory are the most well-known first signs of dementia.
 For example, a person may not recall recent events or may keep losing items (such as keys and glasses) around the house.
 Memory loss is often the first and main symptom in early Alzheimer’s disease.
 It is also seen, although less often, in early vascular dementia and dementia with Lewy bodies (DLB).
 Memory loss is not common in early frontotemporal dementia (FTD).

 Difficulties in thinking things through and planning